eDonnes124/Town-Of-Us-R/README.md

 ## Guardian Angel
 ### **Alignment: Neutral (Benign)**
+### Win Condition: Have their target live to the end

 The Guardian Angel aligns with the faction of their target.
 Their job is to protect their target at all costs.
 If their target loses, they lose.
 If their target dies, the Guardian Angel turns into a different role to compensate for their loss.